Announcement

 As such, the rationale for alcohol and TMS treatment at the same time is that TMS can be very useful in treating co-occurring mental health disorders, particularly depression or anxiety.
 This makes it an effective way to simultaneously manage factors that contribute to or exacerbate alcohol addiction.

 Several studies have confirmed the efficacy of transcranial magnetic stimulation as it relates to the treatment of depression or anxiety, two of the most common symptoms experienced even in those without co-occurring disorders who are in recovery.
-By providing a non-invasive resource to target these common symptoms, individuals are not only more likely to complete their recovery program but also have a higher chance of postponing or avoiding relapse.

 Can you drink alcohol during TMS therapy?